BhallaLab/moose-core/README.md

     $ pip install pymoose --user

-`pymoose` is simulation engine of [MOOSE simulator](https://github.com/BhallaLab/moose).
-We also provide linux package of MOOSE simlulator.
+`pymoose` is part of [MOOSE simulator](https://github.com/BhallaLab/moose).
+We also provide linux packages of MOOSE simlulator.
 It can be downloaded from [Open Build Service](https://software.opensuse.org//download.html?project=home%3Amoose&package=moose).
 In addition to `pymoose`, it also contain a `GUI` to create and visualize chemical network, and `moogli`, a visualizer of neural activity.